PeterEriksson/dugb-3/README.md

 # 🎮 Heliga Gibblocket - a social media app for gamers

 Full-stack web app for Call of Duty gamers.
 Design is inspired by Twitter.
-Welcome to the Holy Gibb Bible.
-Your other home from Caldera/Verdansk.
+Welcome to your other home from Caldera/Verdansk.
 Post your thoughts, rank your teammates, view satistics + more.

 A hobby project built over a longer period of time, constantly implementing new features as I progress in my coding journey.